open-formulieren/open-forms/docs/configuration/payment/worldline.rst

 10. Save the changes and verify that all configuration is correct.

-11. Previous steps were done to setup the redirection between Open Forms and Worldline, the following steps will configure the webhook integration.
+11. The previous steps configured the redirect flow between Open Forms and Worldline, the following steps will configure the webhook integration.
 Nagivate in the Worldline Merchant Portal sidebar to: **Developer** > **Webhooks**

 12. Generate webhook credentials by clicking on the **Generate webhook keys** and save the **Webhook ID** and **Secret webhook key** values somewhere safe.

-13. Head back to the Open Forms admin and navigate to **Miscellaneous** > **Worldline webhook configuration**.
+13. Head back to the Open Forms admin and navigate to **Configuration** > **Worldline webhook configuration**.

 14. Copy the **Webhook ID** from step 12 into the **Webhook Key ID** form field and the **Secret webhook key** into the **Webhook Key Secret** form field.